 Can Cannabis Help Grave’s Disease?

-This limited range of treatments has left many patients wondering whether natural remedies like cannabis could help Grave’s disease.
+The limited range of treatment options has left many patients wondering whether natural remedies like cannabis could help Grave’s disease.
 To understand how medical marijuana could potentially help this condition, we must first understand how cannabis affects the human body.

 These cannabinoid receptors and endocannabinoids bind together to trigger a range of responses throughout the body.
-They are involved in mood, appetite regulation, pain, movement, and immunity, among other things.
-Therefore, the ECS is responsible for regulating some of our most essential functions.
+They are involved in mood, appetite regulation, pain, movement, and immunity, among other effects.
+Therefore, the ECS may be responsible for regulating some of our most essential functions.

 Coincidentally, the cannabinoids that the cannabis plant produces, like THC and CBD, can also interact with this system.
 This is why cannabis users experience a range of physical and psychological effects.
 But how does this apply to Grave’s disease?